+ELGIBILITY FOR THE BENEFITS IN THIS CLAUSE IS LIMITED TO EMPLOYEES WHO WERE EMPLOYED BY THE UNIVERSITY PRIOR TO 31 JANUARY 2023.

-- F8.1 In addition to holidays and annual holidays specified elsewhere in this agreement an employee shall be entitled on completion of 20 years continuous university service to a special holiday of 4 (four) weeks, which must be taken within five years of becoming due, or be forfeited.
-This is a once only entitlement.
-The employee's wishes concerning the timing of leave will be met as far as possible.
-Employees may elect to take this as four consecutive weeks leave, or in one-week blocks. - F8.2 Long service leave is a leave entitlement, not a basis for a lump sum payment. - F8.3 Entitlement to long service leave shall not affect any retirement leave eligibility, or retirement grant payable under this agreement.
+F8.1 In addition to holidays and annual holidays specified elsewhere in this agreement an employee shall be entitled on completion of 20 years continuous university service to a special holiday of 4 (four)

+weeks, which must be taken within five years of becoming due, or be forfeited.
+This is a once only entitlement and must be taken as four consecutive weeks leave.

+- F8.2 Long service leave is a leave entitlement, not a basis for a lump sum payment. - F8.3 Entitlement to long service leave shall not affect any retirement leave eligibility, or retirement grant payable under this agreement.